DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-github-website.md

 And select “Codespaces”

-Select the “+” to create a new codespace.
+Select the green button labelled “Create codespace on how-to-add-images…”.

 [![Screenshot of creating a new codespace](2-code-space.png "Screenshot of creating a new codespace")](2-code-space.png)